femou1/pb-handbooks/pbst_handbook.md

 Think you got what it takes to win an intense, competitive event?
 Be sure to join a PBST Tournament!

- The winner attains 7 PBST points and a special “Event Winner” role in our communications server until the next tournament’s winner.
+The winner attains 7 PBST points and a special “Event Winner” role in our communications server for a month until the next tournament’s winner.

 Attendees who do not win the tournament stand to gain up to 6 PBST points from the event.

-After winning a tournament, you cannot win the role again for 3 weeks.
+After winning a tournament, you cannot win the role again for the next 2 tournaments.

 Currently, there are two types of tournaments: the obby tournament and the combat tournament.
 Although they may vary, the tournaments are traditionally hosted at these times:

-* *Obby Tournament:* Every Saturday, 8PM UTC.

-* *Combat Tournament:* Every Sunday, 6PM UTC.
+Obby Tournament & Combat Tournaments : Near the end of each calendar month

 In very rare circumstances, tournament event times can change at any time.